+Challenging Times."
 We support our employees and the business in building and modernize the critical skills of our organization, continuously innovate, work in new ways and adapt a growth mindset.
-Our focus is on building and creating learning solutions which are delivered through a cognitive and cloud-based digital learning platform that brings a personalized, real-time and irresistible learning experience to the learner.
+Our focus is on building and creating learning solutions which are delivered through a cognitive and cloud-based digital learning platform that brings a personalized, real-time and irresistible learning experiences to the learner.
 We design for their needs and wants - and we measure the impact through NPS by using Watson Analytics to analyze the emotional sentiment and predict digital learning preferences.
 These practices enable IBMers to provide value to our customers and support our strategic imperatives of Cognitive, Cloud, and Agile.
 Our Digital Learning Strategy strives for every user's experience to be delightful and productive to create inspiring developmental experiences that energize and enable IBMers to unleash their talent and achieve their full potential, live the IBM values, and create unique client experiences.
-The cloud and cognitive based Digital Learning platform provides each IBMer with learning solutions for immediate performance needs, intermediate skills and capability enhancement and creates a life-long culture of learning.
+The cloud and cognitive based Digital Learning platform provides each IBMer with learning solutions for immediate performance needs, intermediate skills and capability enhancement and predictive shills and capability enhancement and create unique client and schieve their full potential, live the IBM values, and create unique client experiences.
+The cloud and cognitive based Digital Learning platform provides each IBMer with learning solutions for immediate performance needs, intermediate skills and capability enhancement and predictive shifts and capability enhancement and predictive shifts and capability enhancement and predictive shifts and capability enhancement and create and the predictive shifts and capability enhancement and create and the predictive shifts and capability enhancement and create and the predictive shifts and capability enhancement and create and the predictive shifts and capability enhancement and create and the predictive shifts and capability enhancement and create and the